mastrup/ourHtagEditor/docs/setup/README.md

 # Setup

-Articles about you install and use H-Tag editor.
+Articles about how you install and use H-Tag editor.

 * [Installation](installation.md)
 * [Using](using.md)